jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ---
 name: design-patterns-constructor-woes

-# Cons of Constructors
+# Better, but still a ways to go

+* Need something other mechanism to fetch them
 * Relies on global variables for module communication
-* Can't really have private methods on a constructor
-* OO-ish?
-Some people don't like it since JS is dynamic
+* Inheritance is a bit ugly

 ---
+class: center, middle

+# Modules

+---
+class: left
 name: design-patterns-module

 # Module Patterns

 * Allows for "private" functions
 * Helps group code into modules
+* Makes code more maintainable
+* Basic module design pattern
-* Basic modules to AMD and CommonJS
+* AMD and CommonJS

 ---
 name: design-patterns-revealing-module